 Story & Protagonist – Spoiler Free

-Gilliam is the quintessential definition of an autor director; when you watch one of his movies you really are entering “Gilliam land”, and unsurprisingly The Zero Theorem is no different.
+Gilliam is the quintessential definition of an autor director; when you watch one of his movies you really are entering “Gilliam land”, and unsurprisingly this movie is no different.

 This world is quirky, dystopian, manic on acid, it really is almost like a hullucinagenic trip.